Rohijulislam/iOS-Developer-Portfolio/README.md

 ## About Me

-Design-orientedand collaborative iOS developer with 5 yearsof experience building high-quality apps using Swift, Objective-C, UIKit and SwiftUI.
+Design-orientedand collaborative iOS developer with 5 years of experience building high-quality apps using Swift, Objective-C, UIKit and SwiftUI.
 Skilled in applying design patterns (MVVM, MVVM-C, MVC), clean code principles and testing frameworks including XCTest and XCUITest to deliver scalable and maintainable solutions.
 Also familiar with native Android app development using Kotlin and cross-app development using Flutter.